 Born in Athens, Greece, Nikos Chatzitsakos has been engaged with music from an early age.
 After graduating from the "Music School of Ilion", he entered the "National & Kapodistrian University of Athens" where he studied Musicology.

-In 2016, after auditioning for "Berklee College of Music", he received a full tuition scholarship.
-In the fall of 2016, Nikos began studying at Berklee as a dual major "Performance and Jazz Composition" undergraduate student.
-There, he has studied with Linda May Oh, Ron Mahdi, John Lockwood, Susan Hagen, Terence Blanchard, Ralph Peterson, Billy Kilson, Darren Barrett, Neal Smith, Dave Santoro, Robert Rodriguez, Ayn Inserto, and Bob Pilkington.
+In 2016, after auditioning for "Berklee College of Music", he received a full-tuition scholarship.
+He received his bachelor's degree with "Summa Cum Laude", as a dual major in "Performance and Jazz Composition".
+There, he has studied with Linda May Oh, Ron Mahdi, John Lockwood, Susan Hagen, Terence Blanchard, Ralph Peterson, Billy Kilson, Darren Barrett, Neal Smith, Dave Santoro, Ayn Inserto, and Bob Pilkington.

-Nikos has performed alongside distinguished musicians such as Ralph Peterson, Frank Lacy, Tony Romano, Lenny Sendersky, Sarah Reich, George Kontrafouris, Lefteris Kordis, Charis Ioannou, Takis Paterelis.
-Some of the venues and festivals he performed are: Dizzy's Club Coca Colla at Lincoln Center, DC Jazz Festival, Scullers Jazz Club, The Berklee Performance Center (BPC), The Red Room @ Cafe 939, David Friend Recital Hall, Wally's Jazz Cafe, SNFCC, Onassis Cultural Center, Café at Nomismatiko museum, "Vamos Jazz in July" Festival, Kerameio, Afrikana Jazz Bar.
+Nikos has performed alongside distinguished musicians such as Ralph Peterson, Frank Lacy, Sarah Reich, George Kontrafouris, Charis Ioannou, Takis Paterelis.
+Some of the venues and festivals he performed are: Dizzy's Club Coca Cola at Lincoln Center, DC Jazz Festival, Scullers Jazz Club, The Berklee Performance Center (BPC), The Red Room @ Cafe 939, Wally's Jazz Cafe, SNFCC, Onassis Cultural Center, "Vamos Jazz in July" Festival.

-Nikos’s arrangement won the 2020 Downbeat Student Music Award, his "Tiny Big Band" was one of the winners (2nd place) of the 2019 Seven Virtual Jazz Club Competition and one of the top 5 bands of the 2020 Made in New York Competition.
-Nikos was also the recipient of the 2020 Panhellenic Scholarship.
+Nikos’s arrangement won the 2020 Downbeat Student Music Award, his "Tiny Big Band" won 2nd place in the 2019 Seven Virtual Jazz Club Competition, and he was also a recipient of the 2020 Panhellenic Scholarship.